ice-wm/manual/index.md

   - *Ignore*
-    Don’t add an icon to the tray pane.
+    Don't add an icon to the tray pane.

   - *Minimized*
     Add an icon the the tray.
 Remove the task pane button when minimized.